sourcegraph/about/blogposts/2022/introducting-migrator-service.md

 The first draft of the `migrator` service kept all other behavior the same.
 We explicitly kept the new migration behavior as close to the previous migration behavior as possible–just running in a different container–to avoid turning too many knobs at once.
 Part of the behavior we explicitly did _not_ change was how we handle concurrent migration attempts.

 Each migrator attempts to take an advisory lock over a shared key representing the target schema.
 If the lock is acquired, the current database schema version is read.
 If the database is marked as dirty, the migrator panics.
-If the database is up-to-date, the migrator can exit.
+If the database is up to date, the migrator can exit.
 Otherwise, all unapplied migration files are applied and the lock is released.

 After some initial testing, we discovered that the frequency of "dirty database" behaviors did not actually decrease.
 The solution did not address the symptoms, and we needed to do more.